melisazatta/1e-pf-zatta/README.md

 Delete course (admin only): Deletes the course from the database.
 For security, it will shows an alert.

 View course's details: Redirects you to a page that displays the course's details and all the students enrolled in it.
-There is a button to enroll a student in the course, as well as two options to unenroll a specific student from the course and email the student.

 Update course's details (admin only): Opens the same dialog to add a new course but preloaded with the course's details.
-Note that if the course has already started, the name and start date fields will be disabled.

 Delete course (admin only): Deletes the course from the database.
 For security, it will ask first if you are sure.